 Purpose of these Standards

-In the past, the use of colors, logos and publications produced for Heidelberg has been unregulated.
-In an effort to create a more consistent image for the university, the Office of Marketing & Communication Services has compiled some basic guidelines addressing the proper and acceptable usage of the university’s logos in visual communications.
+In an effort to present a consistent image for the university, the Office of Marketing & Communication Services has compiled some basic guidelines addressing the proper and acceptable usage of the university’s logos in visual communications.

-Careful consideration was invested in the creation of these new logos, with input from students, faculty, staff and administrators.
-This Graphic Standards Manual is designed to assist everyone in proper usage of the new marks.
+This Visual Brand Guide is designed to assist everyone in proper usage of University marks.
 All marks are property of Heidelberg University and it is necessary that they be used properly.
 These rules apply to anyone using a Heidelberg mark, both internally and externally.

 The Heidelberg Seal is to be used only on official publications, such as those for the Office of the President, Board of Trustees and commencement materials.
 The Heidelberg logo and Heidelberg Seal are not interchangeable.
 The Seal is not available for general use.

 To better represent the competitive nature of athletics, the Student Prince was redesigned to appear fierce and competitive.
 Careful consideration was given while designing the new image, from the angle of the head to the flow of the cape and position of the sword and shield.
 Custom lettering was developed for the logotype, which is carried throughout all variations.

 Never typeset or attempt to re-create the Heidelberg University logo on your own.
 Specific type treatments and proportions are specialized and should not be altered.
 The logo should never be stretched, condensed or altered in any way.

 Examples of Incorrect Logos